Prshant-kumar/Technical-paper/technical_paper.md

 3. Message Enhancement<br>
 ESB allows us to add additional information to the message.

-    For example, changing date format of incoming message or appending informational data to messages.
+    For example, changing the date format of an incoming message or appending informational data to messages.

 4. Message Transformation<br>
-ESB lets you transform an incoming message into several outgoing formats.Mostly the data flowing is in XML format
+ESB lets you transform an incoming message into several outgoing formats.
+Mostly the data flowing is in XML format

     For example, XML to JSON, XML to Java objects.

 5. Routing<br>
 ESB has the ability to redirect a client request to a particular service provider based on the information that which message(service) has to be delivered to which server.<br>
-    Ex- Producer sends data to ESB and ESB knows that Who should consume the data, in what format,which service.
+    Ex- Producer sends data to ESB and ESB knows who should consume the data, in what format, which service.

 6. Security<br>
 There is data flowing in the ESB that everyone has access to.

-    ESB protects services from unauthorized access.The producer needs to provide credentials, so that only the one who has to access the data can retreve that data from the ESB.
+    ESB protects services from unauthorized access.
+The producer needs to provide credentials so that only the one who has to access the data can retrieve that data from the ESB.

 <br><br><br><br>

 # SUMMARY
 The above content is a topic on System Design.
-This was a brief discription about Messaging Queue and Enreprise Service Bus.Both are essential and also a part of a system design communication.<br>
+This was a brief description of Messaging Queue and Enterprise Service Bus.
+Both are essential and also a part of system design communication.<br>
-Message Queue provides storage for the communication system between producer and consumer.Whereas ESB is a communication channel between several system(application) to communicate or transfer information in any format.<br>
+Message Queue provides storage for the communication system between producer and consumer.
+Whereas ESB is a communication channel between several systems(applications) to communicate or transfer information in any format.<br>
-All the above content is reffered and thorolly understood by visiting various platform using serch engine(Google Chrome) and Youtube which helped to understood the topics.
+All the above content is referred to and thoroughly understood by visiting various platforms using a search engine(Google Chrome) and Youtube which helped me to understand the topics.

 <br><br><br><br>